 Very common mistake here.
 Homeowners believe that if they apply another coating or two that the stains performance will increase.
 It is actually the exact opposite or less is better.
 In general, you want to apply as much stain as the deck allows to absorb into the wood.
 Coatings that are over applied will film "on top" of the surface instead of "in" the surface.
 Film forming coatings are much more prone to peeling and wearing.

 Poor Quality Brand of Decking Stain:

-Penetrating stains will always out perform stains that dry or "film" on top of the wood.
-In general the better the deck finish penetrates, the better the performance.
-Many stains claim to penetrate when they actually do not, Be wary of water-based sem-transparent acrylic wood stains such as Behr and Sherwin Williams.
+Penetrating stains will always outperform stains that dry or "film" on top of the wood.
+In general, the better the deck finish penetrates, the better the performance.
+Many stains claim to penetrate when they actually do not, Be wary of water-based semi-transparent acrylic wood stains such as Behr and Sherwin Williams.
 They claim to penetrate when in actuality they are thin versions of paint.

 Best Practises for Deck Stain Performance:

 - The better you prep the deck, the better a stain will perform.
 Do not skip steps and strongly consider stripping off old coatings first prior to reapplication.

 - Penetration is king!
 The better the stain penetrates into the wood the less chance of peeling and wearing